johanhedin/sdrx/README.md

-The noise floor is estimated as the power just outside of where the modulated audio resides (i.e. the **low** and **hig** measurements). **SNR** is the difference between "signal power" and "noise power" and is checked against the desired squelch level to determine if audio is played or not.
+The noise floor is estimated as the power just outside of where the modulated audio resides (i.e. the **low** and **hig** measurements). **SNR** is the difference between "signal power" and "noise power" and is checked against the desired squelch level to determine if the squelsh should be open or not.

 **imbalance** is a measure of how "off" the receiver is compared to the frequency that the transmitter is using.
 If it is negative, you are tuned above the